 UPDATE: I am not longer getting that house, but these tips are still ones I want to try when I find one!

 So while I can’t start on anything yet (you aren’t supposed to spend money while under contract plus I don’t have keys yet so I can’t get measurements) I’ve already begun pinning projects to help with small kitchens.
-For some reason all the pinning is actually easing my stress levels-probably because I’m just getting so excited!
+Some people are amazing at DIY and can do things like repair leaky taps with no issues.
+Other people can’t do anything like that and rely on companies like Royal Flush Plumbers to do the repairs and upgrades for them.
+I’m very much in the second group of people are have been looking at simple DIY ideas that even someone with no DIY knowledge would be able to do!
+For some reason, all the pinning is actually easing my stress levels-probably because I’m just getting so excited!

 1. I wont have a pantry in my new place, but I’m thinking I could make this cute little pull-out pantry for my kitchen!
 Though the walls seem smaller so I might want to adjust the measurements, but it seems pretty doable!
 I also found this version without the backing as well, though I like the first one a bit better.